BIONF/HaMStR/bin/fas/README.md

 perl annotation.pl -fasta=INPUTPATH/example.fa -path=OUTPUTPATH/ -name=example
 ```

 This should give you an output folder of the chosen name containing seven xml files, one for each feature type used in the default set from FACT.
-Once you have annotated the features of both, the seed and ortholog proteins, you are ready to use the actual FAS algorithm with the two output folders of annotation script:
+Once you have annotated the features of both, the seed and ortholog proteins, you are ready to use the actual FAS algorithm with the two output folders of annotation script.
+The -j variable allows you to set an outputname and output path.
+If no path is given the outpu will be created in the FAS directory under out/:

 ```
-python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME
+python greedyFAS.py -q PATH/ortholog -s PATH/seed -j PATH/JOBNAME
 ```

 This will give two xml files.
 The first file (JOBNAME) contains the scores and chosen paths for each protein pairing between the seed and ortholog set: